 Health Information Privacy and Reporting

-Mr. Drummond provided participants with an in-depth overview of the Personal Health Information Protection Act, 2004 (PHIPA), focusing on key obligations related to consent and privacy breach reporting.
+This session featured a special guest speaker, Andrew Drummond, Director of Health Policy from the office of the Information and Privacy Commissioner of Ontario (IPC).
+Mr. Drummond provided an overview of the Personal Health Information Protection Act, 2004 (PHIPA), and the obligations related to consent and privacy breach reporting.

 • Best practices for safeguarding personal health information